Faculty Writing Scholars

-The Office of Faculty Professional Development (OFPD) welcomes 14 Institute faculty to the 2022-2023 cohort of the Faculty Writing Scholars Program.
+The Office of Faculty Professional Development (OFPD) has announced the 2023-2024 cohort of the Faculty Writing Scholars Program.
 Scholars will spend the academic year focusing on developing their writing practice, engaging with other faculty writers, and making progress on their most important writing goals.

 • One-on-one coaching with a certified writing coach to support your writing goals and develop highly productive writing practices and strategies